-Consolidated revenues from Simon Brand and Simon Business initiatives increased \$6.0 million to \$27.3 million from \$21.3 million.
+Consolidated revenues from Simon Brand and Simon Business initiatives increased \$10.9 million to \$33.4 million from \$22.5 million.
 The increase in revenues is primarily due to:

-- · increased revenue from our gift card program, - increased rents and fees from service providers, - · increased advertising rentals and - increased event and sponsorship income.
+- increased revenue from our gift card program, - increased rents and fees from service providers, - · increased advertising rentals, and - increased event and sponsorship income.

-The increased revenues from Simon Brand and Simon Business were offset by increases in Simon Brand and Simon Business expenses of \$2.1 million in Simon Brand and Simon Business expenses that primarily resulted from increased gift card and other operating expenses included in property operating expenses.
+The increased revenues from Simon Brand and Simon Business were offset by increases in Simon Brand and Simon Business expenses of \$2.9 million, that primarily resulted from increased gift card and other operating expenses included in property operating expenses.

-Tenant reimbursements, excluding consolidated Simon Business initiatives, increased \$6.5 million of which the Property Transactions accounted for \$12.4 million.
-Depreciation and amortization expenses increased \$22.5 million primarily due to the net effect of the Property Transactions and the Forum Shops acquisition.
-Other expenses increased \$1.7 million primarily due to ground rent expense of \$0.9 million attributable to the acquisition of Stanford Shopping Center.
+Tenant reimbursements, excluding Simon Business initiatives, increased \$13.2 million of which the Property Transactions accounted for \$13.9 million.
+Depreciation and amortization expenses increased \$19.5 million primarily due to the net effect of the Property Transactions and the Forum Shops acquisition.
+The uninsured amount of Hurricane damage to our Florida properties, \$4.4 million, is included in repairs and maintenance expense.
+Other expenses increased \$1.7 million primarily due to ground rent expense of \$1.2 million attributable to the acquisition of Stanford Shopping Center.
+In 2003, we recognized costs of \$10.5 million related to a withdrawn tender offer.

-Interest expense increased \$5.7 million due to increased average borrowings as a result of the impact of the unsecured note offering in January of 2004, and financing of acquisition activities in 2003 and 2004.
+Interest expense increased \$12.3 million due to increased average borrowings resulting from the impact of the unsecured note offerings in January and August of 2004, and financing of acquisition activities in 2003 and 2004.
 This increase was offset by an overall decrease in weighted average interest rates as a result of refinancing activity and lower variable interest rate levels.
-Minority interest increased \$3.2 million due to our third party partner's interest in Kravco and our third party partner's share of certain land sales offset by our purchase of the minority partner's interest in Forum Shops.
+Minority interest increased \$1.3 million due to our third party partner's interest in Kravco and our third party partner's share of certain land sales offset by our purchase of the minority partner's interest in Forum Shops.

-The gain on sale of assets in 2004 of \$11.6 million, \$7.2 million net of tax, is primarily due to the sale of our joint venture interest in a hotel property, held by the Management Company, that was acquired as part of the Rodamco acquisition in May 2002.
+The gain on sale of assets in 2004 of \$1.1 million, \$0.8 million net of tax, relates to the sale of our joint venture interest in a hotel property.
+In 2003, we recorded a \$5.1 million net loss on the sale of assets, which primarily consisted of the \$6.0 million loss we recorded in connection with the Mall of America litigation.